Su Wei (politician): Background

 Su Wei was born in 542, during the reign of Emperor Wen of Western Wei.
 His father Su Chuo (蘇綽) was the key assistant for Western Wei's paramount general Yuwen Tai.
 Su Chuo died around the new year 547, and Su Wei inherited his father's title.
-(The historical sources are in conflict as to whether that title was Count of Meiyang or Duke of Meiyang, but the former seemed more probable.)
-After Yuwen Tai's death in 556, Yuwen Tai's nephew Yuwen Hu served as regent, and in 557 forced Emperor Gong of Western Wei to yield the throne to Yuwen Tai's son Yuwen Jue, ending Western Wei and founding Northern Zhou, although Yuwen Hu maintained power over the reigns of three emperors (three sons of Yuwen Tai) -- Emperor Xiaomin (whom Yuwen Hu later deposed and killed), Emperor Ming (whom Yuwen Hu later poisoned), and Emperor Wu.
+(Note: Historical sources are in conflict as to whether that title was Count of Meiyang or Duke of Meiyang, but the former seemed more probable.)
+After Yuwen Tai's death in 556, Yuwen Tai's nephew Yuwen Hu served as regent, and in 557 forced Emperor Gong of Western Wei to yield the throne to Yuwen Tai's son Yuwen Jue, ending Western Wei and founding Northern Zhou, although Yuwen Hu maintained power over the reigns of three emperors (Note: All were sons of Yuwen Tai.) -- Emperor Xiaomin (Note: whom Yuwen Hu later deposed and killed), Emperor Ming (Note: whom Yuwen Hu later poisoned), and Emperor Wu.
 Yuwen Hu was impressed with Su Wei's talent and gave his daughter the Princess Xinxing to Su Wei in marriage.
 Su Wei, however, was fearful of the power that his father-in-law wielded, believing that it would eventually be a source of disaster, so for a while he fled into the mountains to be a hermit.
 Soon thereafter, his uncle forced him out of the mountains back into governmental service, but he still spent much of his time in Buddhist temples, reading various books.
 His title was promoted to Duke of Huaidao.